Pan-ML/panml/README.md

 output['text']
 ```
 ```
-# Output
-'\nAssuming you are starting from a sedentary lifestyle, a good goal to aim for is 30 minutes of moderate-intensity exercise most days of the week.
+'Assuming you are starting from a sedentary lifestyle, a good goal to aim for is 30 minutes of moderate-intensity exercise most days of the week.
 This could include brisk walking, biking, swimming, or using a elliptical trainer.
 Start with whatever you feel comfortable with and gradually increase your time and intensity as you get more fit.